Ryerson-Rocketry/Onboard-Firmware/README.md

 The following tasks need to be done:

 * For the GPS:
-  * look into GPS modules specs similar to that of the featherWeight specifically the Cold & Warm Starts (due to the issue of it shutting off and losing lock when rocket exceeds the COCOM limits)
+  * look into GPS modules with male headers similar to the adafruit ultimate gps
-  * Make the GPS update at 10 Hz

-* Handle sensor initalization errors
+ * also test the adafruit gps itself(as we have a spare)
 * Order a PCB and field test the system
-* Simulate power transients with Eagle/Kicad
-* rfd900+ frequency switching
+* rfd900+ frequency switching (2 stage implementation)
+* test mpu6050 imu and integrate
-* Bay thermodynamics(for two stage)
+*Bay thermodynamics(for two stage)
-* Improve the way the rocket descends and lands(dynamic flight stability)